Please observe that the below dates might not be correct! The 30 months of the SMILE project have been postponed to 28/2/2022 - 31/8/2024

 - good practices and school experiences related with music,

-- instruction on how the use the collected material in the Digital repository PR2, etc.
+- instruction on how the use the collected material The Digital Activity Archive in the Digital repository PR2, etc.

 The added value of this project result is that the Teacher’s Guide will introduce to teachers an innovative educational and pedagogical tool, easy and simple to use, but with great power, which could mobilize them and their students to understand and appreciate each other, have a lot of fun and transform their multicultural class into a harmonic working- together group.